 When blood pools in extremities, pressure increases within a space-limited vessel, and to compensate the vein irreversibly changes its shape, altering the lining of the vein wall, and damaging valvular structures.
 Over time venous hypertension compromises lymphatic function, causing fluid to leak into the tissues of the legs and feet.

-Unfortunately, the lymphatic system is unable to drain the excess fluid, leading to stasis dermatitis and ulcers.
-Poor circulation obstructs blood flow to the wound, limiting necessary immune factors that assist with wound healing.
+Unfortunately, the lymphatic system is unable to drain the excess fluid, leading to stasis dermatitis and venous ulcers.
+Poor circulation obstructs blood flow to the wound, limiting crucial immune factors that assist with wound healing.
 A vicious cycle continues, whereby, venous hypertension and edema result in the release of inflammatory substances, contributing to slow healing ulcers.

 If you are experiencing lower extremity swelling and observe changes in the color of your skin, reach out to your Doctor.
 These are symptoms of Chronic Venous Insufficiency and indicate you are at risk of developing a VSU.